RUrlus/carma/docs/source/basic_usage.rst

 View
 ----

 If you want to have a read-only view on the underlying memory you can use ``arr_to_*_view``.
-If the underlying memory is not well-behaved it will be copied.
+If the underlying memory is not well-behaved, excluding writeable, it will be copied.